Social Icons

 Directed by Tim Story

-Ride Along 2 is not just boring and unfunny, the story is totally off and the screenplay is unbelievably weak, then there is a scene where Ben (Kevin Hart) is driving in a high speed chase and the whole scene turns to a video game animation.
-According to the writers Ben is visualizing the game and pulling off stunts in real life what he has mastered while playing the game and according to me the viewer that is total Bull…
+Ride Along 2 isn’t just boring and unfunny—the story is completely off, and the screenplay is unbelievably weak.
+There’s even a scene where Ben (Kevin Hart) is in a high-speed chase, and the whole thing turns into a video game animation.
+According to the writers, Ben is visualizing the game and pulling off stunts in real life that he’s mastered while playing.
+According to me, the viewer, that’s total nonsense.

-The writers didn’t bother to improve on what they did in the first movie, this movie was more like the leftover parts of the first or deleted scenes that were too whack to be in a movie.
-Well, someone went and put all the scenes together and called it Ride Along 2.
+The writers didn’t bother to improve on what they did in the first movie.
+This sequel feels more like leftover parts from the first film or deleted scenes that were too ridiculous to include.
+Somehow, someone decided to stitch all those scenes together and call it Ride Along 2.

-The plot starts with Ben on a radio watching and listening as James (Ice Cube) and his partner try to infiltrate a drug deal.
-When things got heated Ben leaves where he was told to stay-put and tries to help, but in the end got James partner shot.
+The plot starts with Ben on a radio, watching and listening as James (Ice Cube) and his partner try to infiltrate a drug deal.
+When things get heated, Ben leaves his assigned spot to help, but ends up getting James’ partner shot.

-James was then sent to Atlanta to follow-up on the crook that got away when Ben got involved, after some persuasion from his sister James allows Ben to come along, with Ben hoping to use this opportunity to show James that he is ready to be a detective.
+James is then sent to Atlanta to follow up on the crook who got away after Ben’s interference.
+After some persuasion from his sister, James allows Ben to come along, with Ben hoping to prove he’s ready to be a detective.

-And yes the duo saved the day in the most unrealistic piece of police work there ever could be.
+In the end, the duo saves the day in the most unrealistic display of police work imaginable.

-The movie in the end was panned by critics just like the first.
-But unlike the first where more than 60% of the audience on Rotten Tomatoes liked the movie, here it is less than 60%.
+The movie was panned by critics, just like the first one.
+But unlike the first film, where more than 60% of the audience on Rotten Tomatoes liked it, this one has less than 60% approval.

-Notwithstanding Kevin Hart has made himself a bankable name as the movie made more than 3 times its $40 million budget in the box office.
-I wonder how long his name will be bankable if he doesn’t stop starring in crappy movies and start searching for high scale ones.
+Despite all this, Kevin Hart has made himself a bankable name, as the movie made over three times its $40 million budget at the box office.
+I just wonder how long his name will stay bankable if he keeps starring in crappy movies instead of seeking out higher-quality projects.

 Zootopia (2016)